‘THE TRIAL OF A TIME LORD’

 The Doctor refuses to hear what the Valeyard and Inquisitor say to him.
 He becomes adamant in the belief that he was plucked out of time by the Time Lords for another reason.
 He becomes determined to find out what that reason is.
 Will the Doctor be able to defend himself for next time?

 The original DVD special features were as follows.
 There was ‘The Making of Mindwarp’ documentary and deleted and extended scenes of the story.
 There was the ‘Now and Then – On The Trial of a Time Lord’ locations featurette and the ‘A Fate Worse Than Death’ commentary bonus with Colin Baker and Nicola Bryant on Peri’s exit from ‘Doctor Who’ in ‘Part Fourteen’ of ‘The Trial of a Time Lord’.
 There were also BBC trailers and continuity announcements for ‘The Trial of a Time Lord: Parts Five to Eight’.
-There was a stereo sound audio mix option for the four episodes; a DVD audio commentary with Colin Baker, Nicola Bryant and writer Philip Martin and there was an info-text commentary option to enjoy.
+There was a mono sound audio mix option for the four episodes; a DVD audio commentary with Colin Baker, Nicola Bryant and writer Philip Martin and there was an info-text commentary option to enjoy.
 There was a ‘Children In Need’ item that was shown in 1985; an amusing ‘Lenny Henry’ comedy sketch featuring Lenny Henry as the Doctor and a photo gallery of the story.

-On Disc 2 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, ‘The Making of Mindwarp’ documentary; the deleted and extended scenes; the ‘Now and Then – On The Trial of a Time Lord’ locations featurette; the ‘A Fate Worse Than Death’ commentary bonus; the stereo sound audio mix option for the four episodes and the DVD audio commentary can be found on there.
+On Disc 2 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, ‘The Making of Mindwarp’ documentary; the deleted and extended scenes; the ‘Now and Then – On The Trial of a Time Lord’ locations featurette; the ‘A Fate Worse Than Death’ commentary bonus; the mono sound audio mix option for the four episodes and the DVD audio commentary can be found on there.
 The BBC trailers and continuity announcements; the info-text commentary option and the photo gallery for ‘The Trial of a Time Lord: Parts Five to Eight’ have been updated for 2019 on the Blu-ray.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Trial of a Time Lord: Parts Five to Eight’ with Colin Baker (the Sixth Doctor); Nicola Bryant (Peri) and Bonnie Langford (Mel) as well as Frazer Hines (Jamie); Matthew Waterhouse (Adric) and Mark Strickson (Turlough).
 There’s the ‘Temps X’ contemporary French TV coverage of the story and an extended ‘Breakfast Time’ item (taken from the ‘Resurrection of the Daleks’ DVD) now featuring producer John Nathan-Turner, Janet Fielding and Nicola Bryant.
 There’s also studio and location footage on the story; a ‘Blessed on Doctor Who’ interview with Brian Blessed and ‘The Sixth Doctor Revisited’ 50th anniversary documentary.
 There’s also the ’50 Years In The TARDIS’ interview with Colin Baker from 2013; a 5.1 surround sound audio mix option for ‘Parts Five to Eight’ of ‘The Trial of a Time Lord’ and a brand-new isolated music soundtrack option for ‘Parts Five to Eight’ of ‘The Trial of a Time Lord’ by Richard Hartley.